 Casting back long before the advent of Deep Learning for the “founding fathers” of data science, at first glance you would rule out antecedents who long predate the computer and data revolutions of the last quarter century.

-But some consider John Tukey (right), the Princeton statistician who named and developed the field of “exploratory data analysis,” a pioneer data scientist.
+But some consider John Tukey (below), the Princeton statistician who named and developed the field of “exploratory data analysis,” a pioneer data scientist.
 During World War II, Tukey worked at the Fire Control Research Office in Princeton, NJ.

 The office was concerned not with putting out fires, but with conducting mathematical and statistical research on targeting, aiming and ranging algorithms for artillery, rockets, aircraft weaponry, and the like.
 After the war, Tukey ended up teaching at Princeton.